 Click here for Good Shepherd Australia New Zealand website - http://www.goodshep.org.au/

 The Sisters of the Good Shepherd appoint the Directors of Good Shepherd Australia New Zealand.

-After two years of thinking, planning and implementing the Future Ready process, three organisations have been merged to work as one - Good Shepherd Australia New Zealand now incorporates Good Shepherd Youth and Family Service and Rosemount.
-This has been a significant achievement of the Sisters' Leadership Team, the Boards and senior staff working together in partnership.
+After two years of thinking, planning and implementing a Future Ready process, three organisations were merged to work as one - Good Shepherd Australia New Zealand now incorporates Good Shepherd Youth and Family Service and Rosemount.
+This was a significant achievement of the Sisters' Leadership Team, the boards Directors and senior staff working together in partnership.

 Good Shepherd Australia New Zealand plays a governance role in the broader Good Shepherd network in Australia and New Zealand.
 Everyone in this network shares the same mission, vision, purpose and values.
 Collectively we are able to have a greater impact on breaking intergenerational cycles of disadvantage for women and girls.